Collineations of particles in the Kob-Andersen system: Discussion of the possible connection with some clusters studied within the Topological Cluster Classification approach

 \subsection{Diffusion}

-Probably, the most basic question, which is of interest in the context of the observed chains, concerns the rate of diffusion of the particles that form the chains and how the rate of their diffusion compares to the rate of diffusion of other particles.
+One basic question, which is of interest in the context of the observed collineations, concerns the rate of diffusion of the particles that form the collineations and how this rate compares to the rate of diffusion of other particles.
 In the context of the clusters of particles, for the Wahnstr\"{o}m system, this question has been addressed in Fig.5(c) of Ref.~\cite{malins2013longlivedclusters}.
-Here, we follow the same approach for the KA system and compare the results for the chains with the results for the $11A$ clusters \cite{malins2013lifetimes}.
-In panel (a) of Fig.~\ref{fig:tcc-lll-diffusion} we show the time-dependencies of the mean square displacements (MSDs) of the particles that belong to the $11A$ and those that do not belong to the $11A$ clusters.
+Here, we follow the same approach for the KA system and compare the results for the collineations with the results for the $11A$ clusters \cite{malins2013lifetimes}.
+In Fig.~\ref{fig:tcc-lll-diffusion} (a) we show the time-dependencies of the MSDs of the particles that belong to the $11A$ and those that do not belong to the $11A$ clusters.
 As the temperature decreases, the differences between the curves corresponding to the same temperature increase.
 The differences are the largest at the late $\beta$-relaxation time, i.e., when the particles, on average, leave their cages.
 This behavior can also be observed in panel (b) that shows the normalized differences between the curves of the same color in panel (a).
-Notably, the difference-curves exhibit well-defined minimums that, as the temperature decreases, shift to the larger times, as expected.
+Notably, the difference-curves exhibit well-defined minimums that, as the temperature decreases, shift to larger times, as expected.
 Note also that, at the lowest temperature, at the minimum, the normalized difference is approximately $23\%$ of the MSD calculated by averaging over all particles.
-In panel (c), we show the results, analogous to those in panel (b), but for the particles that belong and do not belong to the $C(6,15^{\circ})$ chains.
-For the clarity of presentation, the results for the lower temperatures were shifted downwards.
-The comparison of the data in (c) with (b) shows that the slow-down effect for the particles in chains is approximately five times smaller than for the particles in $11A$ clusters.
-The smallness of the effect is the reason why we did not plot the MSDs corresponding to the chains in panel (a)-- it would be difficult to distinguish between the chains-related curves.
+In panel (c), we show the results, analogous to those in panel (b), but for the particles that belong and do not belong to the $C(6,15^{\circ})$ collineations.
+For the clarity of presentation, the results for lower temperatures (shown in legends of panel (a)) were shifted downwards.
+The comparison of the data in (c) with (b) shows that the slow-down effect for the particles in collineations is approximately five times smaller than for the particles in $11A$ clusters.
+The smallness of the effect is the reason why we did not plot the MSDs corresponding to the collineations in panel (a)-- it would be difficult to distinguish between the collineations-related curves.
 Nevertheless, panel (c) clearly shows that the slowdown-effect is there.